-As the first American flag on the beach during the famous Battle of Guadalcanal, this flag is an important piece of WWII history.
-Following the Battle, Colonel HA Cavanaugh brought it with him to Australia, where he emigrated after the war.
-In 1957 he presented it to the Ivanhoe RSL and it has been in their possession ever since.
+As the first American flag on the beach during the Battle of Guadalcanal (1942), this flag is an important piece of World War II history.
+Following the battle, Colonel HA Cavanaugh brought it with him to Australia, where he emigrated after the war.
+In 1957 he presented it to the Ivanhoe RSL, NSW, and it has been in their possession ever since.

-After many years in storage, the flag was in much need of conservation and repair.
-Primarily made out of silk, it has embroidered stars and a heavy braid border, and is attached to a long wooden pole.
-Antique silks are quite fragile by nature, and so, over time the piece had fallen out of shape and its colours had faded quite significantly.
+After years in storage the flag was in need of conservation and repair.
+Primarily made of silk, it features embroidered stars and a heavy braid border, and is attached to a long wooden pole.
+Antique silk is fragile by nature and so, over time, the piece had fallen out of shape and its colours had faded significantly.
 There were also several insect holes across its surface.

 ICS was approached by Ivanhoe RSL to conserve and frame the flag.
 The process involved:

-The flag was recently re-dedicated at the MCG and presented to US Vice-President, Joe Biden.
-It was a symbolic choice of venue as the First Regiment of the First Division of the United States Marine Corps (who held the flag during the Battle) briefly made camp at the MCG whilst on leave.
-Our Senior Textiles Conservator, Skye Firth, was honoured to be part of the proceedings, and was able to discuss the conservation of the flag with Vice-President Biden.
+In 2016 the flag was rededicated at the Melbourne Cricket Ground (MCG) and presented to then US Vice-President, Joe Biden.
+It was a symbolic choice of venue as the First Regiment of the First Division of the United States Marine Corps (who held the flag during the Battle) briefly made camp at the MCG when on leave.
+ICS Senior Textiles Conservator Skye Firth was honoured to be part of the proceedings and was able to discuss the conservation of the flag with Vice-President Biden.

 Overview A spectacular component of the opening of the Sydney Opera House in October 1973 was the specially commissioned opera theatre and drama theatre curtains.
 Titled respectively The Curtain of the Sun and The Curtain of the Moon these giant 16 metre tapestries were designed by John Coburn (1925-2006) and woven at the Pinton Freres workshops outside Paris.
 It was...